galaxyproject/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

 # Getting data

-The dataset required for this tutorial contains a screen of DAPI stained HeLa nuclei ([more information](https://zenodo.org/record/3358874#.XUQ9oi1XZUM)).
-We will use a sample image from this dataset for training basic imaging skills in Galaxy.
+The dataset required for this tutorial contains a screen of DAPI stained HeLa nuclei ([more information](https://zenodo.org/record/3358912)).
+We will use a sample image from this dataset for training basic image processing skills in Galaxy.

 > ### {% icon hands_on %} Hands-on: Data upload
 >